flimflam-austin/hugo-cms-test/content/quick_reads/20180912-young-blood/index.md

       uncontrollably (how cancer starts).

-      **Unknowns**: **Cost, dosage, frequency** and **quality control**.
-One U.S. clinical trial offered teenage blood to elderly at $8K/treatment, but with no peer review or control study, some questioned company’s proclaimed positive results.
+      **Unknowns**:**Cost, dosage, frequency** and**quality control**.
+One U.S.
+      clinical trial offered teenage blood to elderly at $8K/treatment, but with no peer review or control study, some questioned company’s proclaimed positive results.
     _key: card-4-74b090c0-ba91-427f-be3a-5ef8a2c11d5a
   - order: 4
+    useCheckmark: true
     body: >-
       Young blood research focuses on the internal - it won't erase wrinkles.
       But "vampire facials" use the same blood therapy often used by athletes to